 Play with Nap Timing

 Similar to the nap length, you have to find the right time for your child to nap.
 If your toddler or preschooler, magically always used to fall asleep at 1pm and now you see that they are messing around for 15 – 30 minutes, it’s OK that the nap may naturally shift.
 1:30 or 2pm may be your new optimal nap time.
 But, now you have to focus on the time that your child’s nap ends.
 If she wakes up like a cranky bear, the timing may be a little later and sometimes that later wakeup means even more bedtime shenanigans.
 The nap timing definitely will affect bedtime so play with it find the right time for your child.
-As a general rule of thumb for a 3 or 4 year old, try to start the nap no later than 2:00pm and by 2:30 ish, don’t allow your child to nap if it messes with the night.
+As a general rule of thumb for a 3 or 4-year-old, try to start the nap no later than 2:00pm and by 2:30 ish, don’t allow your child to nap if it messes with the night.
 If your child does fall asleep, end the nap around 3:30pm to preserve a reasonable bedtime.

 Offer Rest Time

-With all the hustle and bustle, you will actually want your child to have some down time to get through the day.
+With all the hustle and bustle, you will actually want your child to have some downtime to get through the day.
 Help your child reset from the busy day by offering your child to rest in their room.
 Pinterest has a ton of great ideas to create busy bags and quiet bags as seen here.
-If you’re not in the DIY mood, you can buy this great craft box that can entertain your child and give them the down time they need.
+If you’re not in the DIY mood, you can buy this great craft box that can entertain your child and give them the downtime they need.

 Figure Out How Often to Nap

 Before you get rid of all naps, figure out the right number of naps that your child needs each week.
-If getting rid of your child’s nap every day leads to a hot mess child and his wakeups continue to get earlier, it’s a good indication that your child needs a nap every couple days or once a week.
+If getting rid of your child’s nap every day leads to a hot mess 3-year-old and his wakeups continue to get earlier, it’s a good indication that your child needs a nap every couple days or once a week.
 Try and figure out the number of naps per week that is optimal for your child.
 To start, I suggest trying to nap your child every other day or every second day to start.

 And, if you have the kid that begs to take a nap, it’s OK to offer one even if you dropped the naps.
 Consider that a catch-up nap is a nice way to fuel the sleep tank.
 As long as bedtime issues, don’t creep back, continue with the catch-up nap as needed.